THE RONALD LABORATORY FOR CROP GENETICS INNOVATION AND SCIENTIFIC LITERACY

 A key challenge for the future is to produce enough nutritious food for everyone.
 Because most of the world’s farmland is already under cultivation and fresh water is scarce, increased food production must largely take place on the same land area while using less water.
 Satisfying human food needs while adapting to the changing climate and reducing our environmental footprint presents a unique challenge to crop geneticists.
 The Ronald Laboratory will predict combinations of genes that can be used to produce staple food crop varieties that are resistant to disease or tolerant of environmental stress.
 Cultivation of these varieties will have dramatic and positive impacts on the lives of the very poor.

-Our partners at the International Rice Research Institute developed a flood-tolerant rice variety that was grown by 4 million farmers in Bangladesh and India in 2013, increasing yields 3-4 fold after floods.
+Together with our partners at the International Rice Research Institute, we isolated a gene for flood tolerance and developed a flood-tolerant rice variety that was grown by 4 million farmers in Bangladesh and India in 2013, increasing yields 3-4 fold after floods.

 Dr. Pamela Ronald, Director of CGI and Professor, Plant Pathology and the Genome Center, University of California, Davis